Functional hypothalamic amenorrhea: Weight-related

 FHA can affect women who are underweight, normal weight, or overweight.
 Risk factors for adolescents and young women generally include eating disorders, such as anorexia nervosa or bulimia nervosa.
-Even in normal-weight patients, it is important to watch for the presentation of symptoms of anorexia in both the physical and laboratory work-ups; this is especially true when recent encounters with emotional stress and conflicts are reported.
+Even in normal-weight patients, it is important to watch for the presentation of symptoms of anorexia in both physical and laboratory work-ups; this is especially true when recent encounters with emotional stress and conflicts are reported.
 Weight loss in the context of systemic illness may also cause FHA, especially in the presence of narcotics.
-These are known to inhibit GnRH pulsations and shut down the pituitary-ovarian axis, and therefore, the effects of narcotics on reproductive health should be considered for women of reproductive age.
+These are known to inhibit GnRH pulsations and shut down the pituitary-ovarian axis and, therefore, the effects of narcotics on reproductive health should be considered for women of reproductive age.
 The risk of FHA due to weight-related factors increases across a series of four behaviors: 1) aesthetic dieting; 2) dieting due to obsessive ideals about diet and/or weight; 3) suppression of appetite, whether by drugs or self; 4) eating disorder, generally anorexia nervosa.
 Patients affected by eating disorders have overactive hypothalamic-pituitary systems, causing increased cortisol release and elevated β-endorphin concentrations.
 Hyperactivation of the hypothalamic-pituitary system appears to be manifested through increased secretion of CRH and beta-endorphin by the central nervous system, both of which can alter GnRH pulsatility.
 LH secretion may return to prepubertal levels, which is likely due to decreased GnRH secretion.
-While weight gain may restore patterns of LH and GnRH secretion, up to 50% may remain anovulatory; patients with anorexia nervosa additionally having a decrease in thyroid hormones.
-One reason for hypercortisolemia in these patients is due to an effort to maintain euglycemia in a low energy availability (EA) state, which works in conjunction with GH.
+While weight gain may restore patterns of LH and GnRH secretion, up to 50% may remain anovulatory; patients with anorexia nervosa have an additional decrease in thyroid hormones.
+One reason for hypercortisolemia in these patients is the effort to maintain euglycemia in a low energy availability (EA) state, which works in conjunction with GH.
 Mobilization of lipid stores have been indicated by the inverse relationship between cortisol levels and fat free mass (FFM): AN patients with the lowest BMIs, FFM, and fasting glucose levels have been found to exhibit the highest levels of cortisol.